jb-williams/brightxf/README.md

 # Brightxf
 &emsp;**!!Run at Own Risk!!**
-* No issues have come from my use of these but that doesn't mean there won't be
+* No issues have come from running these(yet) but that doesn't mean there won't be!
 * Reqs:
     * systemd
     * sudo

+ &emsp;I have various old laptops that I test installs and builds on.
+Some of them do not have functioning or responsive media/function keys, and I apparently can't properly remapping keys on my minimal systems :P .
+I made this series of files to allow for basic terminal control of my laptops' screen brightness.

 * Terminal Commands are:

 ```bash